willianjusten/awesome-audio-visualization/Readme.md

-# Awesome Audio Experiments
+# Awesome Audio Visualization

-> A curated list of Audio Experiments.
-The main idea is that everyone can contribute here, so we can center all the informations about Audio Experiments and keep up-to-date.
+> A curated list of Audio Visualization.
+The main idea is that everyone can contribute here, so we can center all the informations about Audio Visualization and keep up-to-date.

 ## Contributing